ehanstad/RPG-Heroes/README.md

 # RPG Heroes
+This is a Maven project written in Java.

+## Features

+## Description
 First assignment for the backend part of the course Java Fullstack Remote Nordics Jan 23

+### Author
+Erik Hanstad